eineving/truckerboys/documentations/Ideas.md

 cellphone, that presents important notifications in a safe way.
 To expand the scope of the app, several types of feedback can be added to help the driver drive in a safer and more economic way.</p>

+<h2>Idea 3: Eco driver</h2>

+<p>The idea involves an app-device that is connected to the dock and gives the driver simple guidelines on how to drive the vehicle in such an efficient way as possible.
+The key function for it would be to constantly show the optimum speed to maintain for as low emission as possible.
+The app will take values such as total weight, speed limit and incline in account, and return the speed that would give the lowest fuel consumption per distance unit.
+This way the driver would always know on what speeds to use.</p>

+<p>A possible feature to this idea is to give the driver feedback on what distance to keep to the car ahead to minimizing starts and stops and therefore minimizing fuel consumptions.
+This could be really useful in traffic jams, red lights and other scenarios where short stop and goes are frequent.</p>